tamimhasan19702/fast-auto-order-complete/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+A lightweight WooCommerce plugin to automatically complete orders and bypass processing email notifications.

 == Description ==
 A WooCommerce-based plugin that allows users to auto-complete orders without processing them and removes the processing email notification.